These are the SmartSocial.com App Zones:

 The Text Me app offers free texting, calling, and additional phone numbers.
 In our experience, students will download apps like this so that they can hide their activity from their parents.
 Even if a user doesn’t have a cellular plan, they can make calls and send texts using the app.
 Additionally, the Text Me app offers location sharing features which can be incredibly dangerous for students.
 Watch our Text Me App safety video.

-Tik Tok App
+Tik Tok App (made in China)

 The Tik Tok app is a music video social media platform.
 Tik Tok was purchased by the creators of Musical.ly and Musical.ly discontinued their app and transferred all of the users to the Tik Tok app.
 This app is popular because it mixes self deprecating humor with the latest pop music songs.
 In our experience, apps like Tik Tok can allow strangers to direct message your children (and consume a large amount of time, without creating a positive online footprint for your student).
 Watch our Tik Tok App safety video.